JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 # ChunkSplitters.jl

-ChunkSplitters facilitate the splitting of the workload of parallel jobs independently on the number of threads that are effectively available.
+[ChunkSplitters.jl](https://github.com/m3g/ChunkSplitters.jl) facilitate the splitting of the workload of parallel jobs independently on the number of threads that are effectively available.
 It allows for a finer, lower level, control of the load of each task.